es2mac/DrillAI/Ideas.md

 - Bot can decide whether there's a clear winner yet if there's a move that is significantly pulling ahead on visit count
+    - balance between clear winner vs. total count, if results not clear, want to go for longer, but if results are clear, can end sooner
+    - some kind of formula, in the spirit of PUCT?
+    - also a min time & max time for each new step
+        - maybe time is more informative than search counts
+        - use up max time when new best end state is seen?

 - Really curious about the duplication issue in the tree: put down 2 pieces in different orders should really be the same, and if those are the most promising moves they'd uselessly compete with each other and have overlapping subtrees
+    - Turns out it's generally 75~95% unique within each 10k bin
+    - overall though 60%?

+- Strange thing is that following the best path often don't get to the absolute best piece count, wonder if I should special-case those
+    - Given enough reps though, it does seem to converge alright
+    - Maybe when a new best is seen, I'd want to have a good amount of runs to solidify it

+- Wonder if PUCT exploration constant should be dynamically adjusted
+    - Set on tree, propagate to all nodes
+    - constant of 2.5 seems about right for BCTSEvaluator, though it still struggles when there's no obviously good choices, and likes to go deep ignoring all others when it sees something

 ## Old items